mwadman/mwadman.github.io/_posts/2018-02-08-OpenStack-Lab-Network-Introduction.markdown

 # Conclusion

-This was just a quick post, meant as a foundation for the rest of the series and for me to document before I start configuring anything.
+This was a quick post, meant as a foundation for the rest of the series and for me to document before I start configuring anything.

 The [next post](https://wadman.co.nz/2018/04/08/OpenStack-Lab-Network-Vagrant/) in the series covers the use Vagrant to set up the environment in VirtualBox.